 I am an Assistant Professor in the Department of Anthropology, broadly focusing on energy use and infrastructure in African cities.
-I received my PhD in anthropology from Yale University in 2015, during which I was a Mellon/American Council of Learned Societies Dissertation Completion Fellow.
-I am also the recipient of fellowships from the National Science Foundation, the Social Science Research Council, the Wenner Gren foundation, the Fulbright-Hayes Foundation.
+I received my PhD in anthropology from Yale University in 2015.
+My research has been supported by the National Science Foundation, the Social Science Research Council, the Wenner-Gren Foundation, and the Fulbright-Hayes Foundation.
 Most recently I was an American Council of Learned Societies Postdoctoral Fellow (2018-2019).